Abh29/Piscine_Java/README.md

-# Module 01 â€“ Piscine Java
+# Module 05 â€“ Piscine Java

-## OOP/Collections
+## SQL/JDBC

-Summary: Today you will learn how to model the operation of various collections correctly, and create a full-scale money transfer application
+Summary: Today you will use the key mechanisms to work with PostgreSQL DBMS via JDBC

 ## Contents

 - I Foreword
 - II Instructions
-- III Introduction to exercises
+- III Rules of the Day
-- IV Exercise 00 : Models
+- IV Exercise 00 : Tables and Entities
-- V Exercise 01 : ID Generator
+- V Exercise 01 : Read/Find
-- VI Exercise 02 : List of Users
+- VI Exercise 02 : Create/Save
-- VII Exercise 03 : List of transactions
+- VII Exercise 03 : Update
-- VIII Exercise 04 : Business Logic
+- VIII Exercise 04 : Find All
-- IX Exercise 05 : Menu

 # Chapter I

 # Foreword

-Domain modeling is the most challenging task in software development.
-Solving this task correctly ensures flexibility of the implemented system.
-Programming languages supporting the object-oriented programming (OOP) concept enable to effectively divide business processes into logical components called classes.
-Each class must comply with SOLID principles:

-- Single responsibility principle: a class contains a single logically associated func- tionality (a coffee machine cannot clean and monitor changes in the call stack; its purpose is to make coffee).
-- Open-closed principle: each class can offer an option to extend its functionality.
-    However, such extension should not provide for modifying source class code.
-- Liskov substitution principle: derived classes only ADD to the functionality of a source class without modifying it.
-- Interface segregation principle: there are many points (interfaces) that describe a logically associated behavior.
-There is no general-purpose interface.
-- Dependency inversion principle: a system must not depend on specific entities; all dependencies are based on abstractions (interfaces).

-Today, you should focus on the first SOLID principle.
+As you know, relational databases consist of a set of linked tables.
+Each table has a set of rows and columns.
+If there is a huge number of rows in a table, searching data with a specific value in the column may obviously take a lot of time.

+To solve this problem, up-to-date DBMS use an index mechanism.
+BTree data structure is an implementation of index concept.

+This index may be used for a column of a table.
+Since a tree is always balanced, searching for any value takes the same amount of time.

+Rules that substantially expedite a search are as follows:

+- Keys in each node are ordered.
+- Root contains 1 to t-1 keys.
+- Any other node contains t-1 to 2t-1 keys.
+- If a node contains k1, k2, ... kn keys, it has n+1 derived classes.
+- The first derived class and all its derived classes contain keys that are less than or equal to k1.
+- The last derived class and all its derived classes contain keys that are greater than or equal to kn.

+Module 05 â€“ Piscine Java SQL/JDBC

+- For 2 <= i <= n, i-th derived class and all its derived classes contain keys in the (ki-1, ki) range.

+Therefore, to search for a value, you just need to determine which derived class to go down to.
+This allows to avoid looking through the entire table.

+This approach apparently has a lot of specifics.
+For example, if new values constantly go into a table, DBMS will always rebuild the index which will slow down the system.

 # Chapter II